devimteam/amqp/README.md

 * Everything from AMQP may be used directly.

 ## Contributing
-Create an issue or pull request.
+We are waiting for your issue or pull request.
 ## Example
 ```go
 package main